MG5 EV review: running costs & insurance

-The MG 5’s running costs really hammer home the benefit of electric cars, and MG throws in a few sweeteners of its own in the form of one of the longest warranties in the industry, generous service intervals and comprehensive service packages.
-Whether buying privately or for business, running costs should be low, thanks to 0g/km CO2 emissions – although you may find insurance a little more pricey than for a combustion-engined estate.
+The MG5’s running costs really hammer home the benefit of electric cars, and MG throws in a few sweeteners of its own in the form of one of the longest warranties in the industry, generous service intervals and comprehensive service packages.
+Whether buying privately or for business, running costs should be low, thanks to zero CO2 emissions and the lowest 2% company-car tax rate.

-Short of Kia, the MG 5’s seven-year/80,000-mile warranty is the longest in the industry, and a huge reassurance for anyone concerned about the longevity of electric cars.
+Short of Kia's policy, the MG5’s seven-year/80,000-mile warranty is the longest in the industry, and a huge reassurance for anyone concerned about the longevity of electric cars.
 Kia’s warranty goes 20,000 miles further over those seven years, but 80,000 miles really isn’t to be sniffed at, particularly as it fully covers the battery pack, too.

-We’ve got used to seeing some fairly broad service intervals on electric cars, and the MG 5 is little different.
-While MG still recommends the car comes in for a checkup each year, you can do up to 15,000 miles in that year – a benefit of not requiring oil and filter changes like a combustion-engined model.
-MG also offers service plans for the 5, priced from as little as £6 per month over two to five years.
+We’ve got used to seeing some fairly broad service intervals on electric cars, and the MG5 is no different.
+While MG still recommends the car comes in for a checkup each year, you can do up to 15,000 miles before it needs a service – a benefit of not requiring oil and filter changes like a combustion-engined model.
+MG also offers service plans for the MG5, priced from as little as £6 per month over two to five years.
 12 months' AA roadside assistance is also included.

 In This Review

-- 3Running costs - currently readingA competitive purchase price, zero road tax, very competitive BiK rates and a long warranty all mean the MG 5 should cost pennies to run
+- 3Running costs & insurance - currently readingLow purchase price and company car BiK rates, zero road tax and a long warranty, all mean the MG5 should be pretty cheap to run